Continuous Emissions Monitoring Systems (CEMS) From A-Z: A Multi-Part Series - Air Clean-up System (Part 5)

 - To purge the calibration gas lines before, in-between, and after calibration cycles.

-- To purge analyzer cases (most commonly CO analyzers) to eliminate any interfering
+- To purge Analyzer cases (most commonly Carbon Monoxide (CO) Analyzers) to eliminate any interfering

 gases from the ambient atmosphere that might get into them.

 The air brought to a CEMS should be instrument grade, oil free with a dew point less than -40˚F. This can be sourced from the plant or produced by a compressor specifically for the CEMS.

 The air cleanup system is the series of components used to insure that the instrument air supplied is clean and free of moisture.
 It can also have additional components to remove gases being measured by the CEMS.
 Depending on the quality of the instrument air being supplied, different components can be utilized.
 In cases where compressed air is supplied instead of instrument grade air, additional oil and moisture removal systems are required to prepare it for use by CEMS.